nodos-dev/docs/docs/usages/index.md

 </details>

+#### Comfort declaration requirements
-If you build the plugin and try to load it from the engine, you'll get a error ***Plugin is trying to register a node that doesn't exist in its node definitions***.
+If you build the plugin and try to load it from the engine, you'll get ***"Plugin is trying to register a node that doesn't exist in its node definitions"*** error.
 This is because Nodos reads node configuration (**.noscfg**) and node definition (**.nosdef**) files to create node properties.

-Configuration file describes whole plugin such as; compiled binary path, node definition file paths, plugin's dependencies to subsystems and other plugins, custom data types ([flatbuffers](https://flatbuffers.dev/) based) and many more.
+Configuration file describes the whole plugin such as; compiled binary path, node definition file paths, plugin's dependencies to subsystems and other plugins, custom data types ([flatbuffers](https://flatbuffers.dev/) based) and many more.
 More detailed info is available on [Plugins](../plugins/index.md).

 To add a node, create a **.nosdef** file.
 It should have JSON schema.
 You can define how many nodes you want as a list of nodes under the header **nodes**.

 Each node should have a class name, display name, content type (either a job that has no sub-nodes or a graph that has sub-graphs), user-friendly description text, pins & functions.

 We're gonna use only a single pin today, so we don't need to define functions.
 After describing your nodes in the related **.nosdef** files, you should associate them with the plugin in **.noscfg**'s `associated_nodes` list.

 <details>